 - The tallest towers used in a challenge are 75 feet.
 Why not have contestants risk their dignity to extreme heights?

-- Most foam cubes used in a reality show set—250,000 cubes.
+- A total of 250,000 foam cubes were used in the reality show set.
 I bet they’re still finding bits of foam in people’s shoes.

-- Most trap doors on a single set—1,000.
-It was like playing the floor is lava, except the floor actually was lava (metaphorically speaking).
+- A single set typically contains 1,000 trap doors.
+It was like playing the game “the floor is lava,” except in this case, the floor truly resembled lava (metaphorically speaking).

 Behind-The-Scenes Madness